magore/picfloat/README.md

 # picfloat
-  * PICFLOAT is a open source floating point library for midrange PIC processors from Microchip This is a clone of my SourceForge.txt with some recent updates
+  * PICFLOAT is a open source floating point library for midrange PIC processors from Microchip This is a clone of my SourceForge project txt with some minor recent updates

 ___